AnthonyByansi/Real-time-Natural-Disaster-Monitoring-and-Response-System/README.md

 * Clone the repository to your local machine
 * Install the required software (Apache Kafka, HDFS, Nifi, Spark, Tableau or D3.js)
 * Configure the system to collect data from your chosen sources (weather sensors, satellite imagery, social media, news reports, and emergency services)
+* Run the system and monitor the real-time data on natural disasters